delphidabbler/ddablib/projects/aboutbox/Demo/ReadMe.txt

 Delphi 2007 users will need to delete the .dproj file and load the .dpr file.

 Delphi 2009 and later users load the .dproj file.

+Note: TSpinEdit from "Samples" palette is required to build the demo.
+If this component is not present the demo will not compile.